High energy demand – high materiality

 - Ecological impact: optimal energy usage, including reliance on renewable sources, counteracts negative impacts on the environment and reduces CO2 emissions.
 This is a task to which the EU has committed intensely.
 And so has EVVA, as evidenced by the goals at the end of this page;

-- Economic impact: Due to the war in Ukraine and worldwide supply shortages, energy prices have skyrocketed, with EVVA incurring up to 2 million euros more than before the crisis.
-Reducing consumption has a positive impact on purchasing costs and competitiveness.
+- Economic impact: Energy prices have increased in recent years.
+Reducing energy consumption has a positive impact on purchasing costs and competitiveness.
 In addition to the large savings goals mentioned below, EVVA also focuses on smaller, but no less important activities, such as maintenance work on windows and doors (seal windows, replace seals), raising awareness among employees to avoid wasting energy (e.g., don’t forget to turn off heating at night), turning off illuminated outdoor advertising, or installing new motion sensors for lighting;

 - Social/Political impact: If companies and households can reduce their energy demand, this supports national and EU-wide efforts to become less dependent on current gas suppliers.
-This can help reduce economic pressure on companies, end conflicts more quickly, and restore human rights in affected war regions.
+This can help reduce economic pressure on companies and maybe end conflicts more quickly.

-Due to these needs, EVVA has also defined “climate neutrality/emissions” as a key issue in the previous reporting period.
-In the last materiality analysis with stakeholders, it was not classified accordingly.
-This is no longer timely, because through the Green Deal and the target of climate neutrality in the EU by 2050 (and Austria by 2040), every company must consider in depth what it contributes and how it reduces its emissions.
-You can find all information about our CO2 footprint and our emission targets under Climate neutrality.
+Due to these needs, EVVA has also defined “climate neutrality/emissions” as a key issue.
+Because through the Green Deal and the target of climate neutrality in the EU by 2050 (and Austria by 2040), every company must consider in depth what it contributes and how it reduces its emissions.
+You can find information about our CO2 footprint and our emission targets under Climate neutrality.

 100% green electricity